ajuno-labs/jamc-web/docs/design/notes.md

         - User activity tracking: What to track?
 How would this affect the database and stuff?
         - System monitoring: How to monitor the system?
 I don't even know what to be monitored.
         - Q&A management: How to manage the questions?
 How to manage the answers?
 Tags?
-        - Can we implement and AI-based stuffs to reduce the effort for admin?
+        - Can we implement AI-based stuff to reduce the effort for admin?

 - Design
     - UI design